Bite-sized Next.js

 As close to real-world scenarios as possible 🚧

-To examine Next.js's various caching features in an environment closer to real-world scenarios,
+To examine Next.js's various caching features in a more practical environment, we provide a

 Backend Server API Documentation